MadeByMike/madebymike/site/writing/css-architecture-for-modern-web-applications.md

 > "Styled Components etc has removed the need for class names completely for me.
 Now since styles are included in my presentation components (to me at least) it doesn’t feel like a style architecture issue any more?"

-This is not to criticise that perspective it's completely valid!
+This is not to criticise that perspective; it's completely valid!
 Alex is saying tooling helped make some of the challenges he had dealing with CSS (in particular specificity) easier.
 The challenge now is dealing with components in an application.

-I understand this perspective but find it interesting when people see classnames and components as completely different concerns.
-Classnames and Components are just different ways of composing user interfaces.
+I understand this perspective, but find it interesting when people see classnames and components as completely different concerns.
+Classnames and components are just different ways of composing user interfaces.
 There are still many challenges involved in making good re-useable and scalable front-end systems, no matter how you put them together.

 These challenges are not new.
 In fact, there are some well established solutions in CSS architecture that can be easily transferred to component-based style systems.
 So why are so few people talking about this?
 And why are many more people completely unaware of the topic?